Your First 30 Days in Berlin: Why a Furnished Apartment Is Step One

 What is the difference between a furnished apartment and a serviced apartment?

-What is the average rent in Berlin in 2026?
+What is the average rent in Berlin?

 Can I rent a furnished apartment in Berlin for one month?